Back to School Sale: $100 OFF Sitewide Shop now

 Ingrown Hair Vs. Herpes (2)

-Ingrown hair and herpes are two of the most common conditions that make small painful red bumps appear on your skin.
-One of them is the harmless consequence of improper hair removal while the other is a serious medical-attention-worthy infection.
+Ingrown hair and herpes are two of the most common conditions that cause small, painful red bumps on the skin.
+One is the harmless consequence of improper hair removal, while the other is a serious medical-attention-worthy infection.

-Moreover, caused by different factors, one can be transmitted from one person to another while another does not.
+Moreover, it is caused by different factors; one can be transmitted from one person to another while another does not.
 It makes the differentiation between them important.
 However, the stigma associated with the assumption that herpes is a highly contagious sexually transmitted illness makes people keep it to themselves and suffer rather than seek medical care.

-So, let us find out the causes, signs, and symptoms of ingrown hair vs. herpes to make a clear diagnosis, and prevent and treat such bumps on the skin.
-Also, let us determine why medical care for herpes is essential.
+So, let us determine the causes, signs, and symptoms of ingrown hair vs. herpes to make a clear diagnosis, prevent and treat such bumps on the skin, and explain why medical care for herpes is essential.

 Table of Contents: